metal-stack/csi-driver-lvm/README.md

 ## Currently it can create, delete, mount, unmount and resize block and filesystem volumes via lvm ##

-For resize of block devices, the filesystem-expansion has to be perfomend by the app using the block device
+For the special case of block volumes, the filesystem-expansion has to be perfomend by the app using the block device

 ### Todo ###